 Hi there 👋!
-I’m a third-year PhD student in the Department of Computer Science at the University of Maryland, College Park where I work with Profs.
+I’m a fourth-year PhD student in the Department of Computer Science at the University of Maryland, College Park where I work with Profs.
 Rachel Rudinger and Jordan Boyd-Graber.

 I’m a member of the Computational Linguistics and Information Processing (CLIP) Lab in UMIACS.